Are you an adviser? Go to Unbiased Pro

 Practical needs

-Check that your home has enough physical space for the stock / equipment / activities required.
+Check your home has enough physical space for the stock, equipment and activities required.

 If you require a vehicle for your work, is your current transport suitable in terms of size and running costs?
-If you’ll be dispatching a lot of products by post, are you conveniently close to a delivery service?
+If you’ll be dispatching many products by post, are you conveniently close to a delivery service?

 Think through every activity you’ll need to undertake in a typical working month, and ask what you need to make it all run smoothly.